distributed-system-analysis/pbench/docs/Server/API/V1/relay.md

 `content-length` tarball size \
 The size of the request octet stream in bytes.
 Generally supplied automatically by an upload agent such as Python `requests` or `curl`.

-`content-md5` MD5 hash \
-The MD5 hash of the compressed tarball file.
-This must match the actual tarball octet stream provided as the request body.

 ## Response headers